Alexon13/Orpheus/README.txt

 - *DebugSystem.h*: Renders debug information such as collision boxes and vectors.
 - *RenderingSystem.h*: Manages the rendering of entities.
 - *SpawningSystem.h*: Manages the spawning of entities with different components.
+- *InputSystem.h* : Manages input from the player.

 ---